4 Ways to Protect Your Health and Keep the “Ho, ho, ho” in Your Holidays

-If you’re a stress eater or drinker, I suggest tackling the situation head-on.
-For example, acknowledge that your brother-in-law makes you grit your teeth, but resist the urge to reach for a glass of wine or another cupcake whenever he’s around.
-Instead, tell yourself you’re not going to let him or another situation spoil your day or lead you astray from your healthy holiday plan.
-Then pour yourself a glass of mineral-rich sparkling water and add some lemon, or make a cup of relaxing decaffeinated green tea to underscore your commitment to yourself and your health.
-And please read on for additional suggestions on how to stop stress.
+Instead, tell yourself you’re not going to let him, or another situation, spoil your day or derail your healthy holiday plan.
+Then, pour yourself a glass of mineral-rich sparkling water and add some lemon, or make a cup of relaxing decaffeinated green tea to underscore your commitment to yourself and your health.

 2) Learn How to De-Stress

-As I’ve said many times, chronic stress is not your friend.
-But if a taxi comes barreling around the corner just as you’re stepping off the curb, stress is a good thing.
-Your heart rate increases and stress hormones, like norepinephrine and cortisol, pump through your body, giving you the physical boost you need to get out the taxi’s way.
+If a taxi comes barreling around the corner just as you are stepping off the curb while holiday shopping, stress is a good thing.
+Your heart rate increases and stress hormones (like norepinephrine and cortisol) pump through your body, giving you the physical boost you need to get out the taxi’s way.

-- Treat the stress as temporary.
-Tell yourself you can get through this and that it will be over soon.
-Knowing there’s an end in sight makes many situations tolerable.
+Treat the stress as temporary.
+Tell yourself you can get through the stress and that it will be over soon.
+Knowing there is an end in sight makes many situations tolerable.